Coronavirus digest: UK sounds alarm over mutated COVID variant | DW | 26.11.2021

 "We need more contact restrictions," Merkel said, adding that she had "clearly told" chancellor-in-waiting Olaf Scholz that "we can still manage this transition period together and look at all necessary measures."

-Germany reported 76,414 new cases and 357 deaths in the last 24 hours, according to data from the Robert Koch Institute.
+Germany reported 76,414 new cases and 357 deaths in the last 24 hours, according to data from the Robert Koch Institute (RKI).
 This takes the total number of infections to 5.65 million and more than 100,000 fatalities.

 Czech President Milos Zeman returned to the hospital on Thursday hours after being released as he tested positive for COVID-19.
 The 77-year-old was admitted to a military hospital on October 10, a day after general elections, to be treated for liver problems.